Use Cases

 Test the Connection

-Click Test Connection to verify that Roe AI can successfully connect to your Snowflake instance.
-The test will:- Authenticate using your PAT
+Click Test Connection to verify that Roe can successfully connect to your Snowflake instance.
+The test will:- Authenticate using your PAT or Key Pair

 - Verify access to the specified warehouse, database, and schema